• Skip to primary navigation

 STEP ONE: Preheat oven to 350°F and line a 6-muffin tin with paper cupcake liners.

-STEP TWO: In a measuring cup, whisk together the milk and apple cider.
+STEP TWO: In a measuring cup, whisk together the milk and apple cider vinegar.
 Set aside.

 STEP THREE: In a medium mixing bowl, stir together the flour, cornstarch, baking powder, baking soda, and salt.
 Set aside.